 Terrapin Hill Farm is a working FARM (hence the name).
 There are rolling hills, creeks, trees, etc... all the kinds of things you would expect to find in the central Kentucky countryside.
 While it makes a beautiful setting for a music festival, we are aware that it may bring up some concerns for those who need assistance getting around.
 We strive to make the venue accessible to all, and we hope that the following descriptions are helpful.

 - the surface is mostly grass, dirt roads and paths (fairly smooth and well packed, unless there is rain), some parts of roads are covered with gravel; the area in front of the main stage is flat and fine gravel (a former horseback riding arena).

-- there are wheelchair accessible portable toilets near the stage/vending areas and also in the campground.
+- there are wheelchair accessible portable toilets near the stage/vending areas.

 - there is a fairly smooth dirt road that runs between both stages, to the pavilion, showers, and through the vending area.

 - there are hot showers that are wheelchair accessible.